-These expectations have led to the rise of on-demand logistics, which involves the ability to expand customer reach geographically and fulfill orders across multiple channels quickly.
+These expectations have led to the rise of on-demand logistics, which involves the ability to expand customer reach geographically and fulfil orders across multiple channels quickly.

-To meet customer expectations by building an agile supply chain requires a robust distribution network, flexible fulfillment solutions, and the latest technology that enables speed and improve order accuracy.
+To meet customer expectations by building an agile supply chain requires a robust distribution network, flexible fulfilment solutions, and the latest technology that enables speed and improve order accuracy.

 What does a functional agile supply chain look like: 5 key dimensions

 To build an agile supply chain, it’s important to understand the different dimensions that influence agility.

 Here are the five key dimensions in creating an agile supply chain.

 ‘Alertness’ refers to the ability to quickly identify changes, opportunities, and threats.